grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-from-single-zone-with-helm.md

         enabled: false
       ```

-      > **Note**: a direct upgrade from non-zone aware ingesters to zone-aware ingesters will cause data loss othewise.
+      > **Note**: a direct upgrade from non-zone aware ingesters to zone-aware ingesters will cause data loss otherwise.

   1. If you have modified the `mimir.config` value, either make sure to merge in the latest version from the chart, or consider using `mimir.structuredConfig` instead.